All Episodes

 My guest is Barbara Max Hubbard.

-Marks Hubbard, pardon me, and I just got an interesting fax.
+And I just got an interesting fact.

-Marks Hubbard was one of the originators of this mode of thinking, and thus I'm sure Michio Kaku would credit her as one of his spiritual parents.
+And thus, I'm sure Michio Kaku would credit her as one of his spiritual parents.

 Certainly Terence McKenna would.

-Hubbard was in fact one of Buckmeister Fuller's heroes.
+Hubbard was, in fact, one of Buckmeister Fuller's heroes.

 She was not speaking to what humanity is now, but what it has the potential to become.